How did Lavan respond to Yaakov's explanation?

-Rashi: He pointed out that, since Yakov was unable to pay anything, he was under no obligation 1 to take him in.
-2 Only, since he was family, he would kindly invite him for one month - not free of charge, but on condition that he tended to his sheep.
+Rashi: He pointed out that, since Yaakov was unable to pay anything, he was under no obligation 1 to take him in.
+2 Only, since he was family, he would kindly invite him for one month - not free of charge, but on condition that he tend to his sheep.
 3

 Rashbam: He told him that since he was his own flesh and blood, coming to him was a wise choice.

 Seforno: He told him that, even though he did not need him for Parnasah, nevertheless, since he was his own flesh and blood, it was only correct that he stay with him.

 Riva: We learn from "Ach," which is an exclusion.

 Tosfos ha'Shalem (3, citing Sefer ha'Gan): It is proper that I distance you, like you were distanced from your family for swindling your brother twice.
 However, I will not do so.